axios/axios/README.md

 		// `headers` the headers that the server responded with headers,

-		// `config` is the config that were provided to `axios` for the request config
+		// `config` is the config that was provided to `axios` for the request config
 		) {
 		// Do something with result